huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 `TranformersEngine` is the first solution to trying to train in 8-bit floating point.
 It operates by changing layers inside the model to ones that utilize 8-bit accelerated ones that should not degrade the final accuracy of the model upon convergence.

-Specifically, 🤗 Accelerate will find and replace the following layers with their own versions:
+Specifically, 🤗 Accelerate will find and replace the following layers with `TranformersEngine` versions:

 * `nn.LayerNorm` for `te.LayerNorm`
 * `nn.Linear` for `te.Linear`